-Lyft driver killed in crash by suspected DWI driver in Queens: NYPD
+Lyft driver struck, killed by suspected drunken driver in Queens

 The incident happened at around 4 a.m. at the intersection of Fresh Pond Road and Elliott Avenue in Maspeth.

-Police say the driver suspected of DWI ran a red light and t-boned the livery driver.
+Police say the driver ran a red light and T-boned the livery driver.
+Surveillance video showed the impact of the crash.

-The 47-year-old victim was removed to Wyckoff Hospital where he was pronounced dead.
+The 47-year-old victim was taken to Wyckoff Hospital where he was pronounced dead.

-Authorities say the 22-year-old alleged drunk driver left the scene on foot, but later returned and was arrested.
+Authorities say Erik Chimborazo, the 22-year-old alleged drunken driver, left the scene on foot, but later returned and was arrested.

 He was taken into custody and removed to NYC Health + Hospital / Elmhurst for evaluation.
-Charges are pending.

-Accident investigation crews are at the scene while the intersection remains closed.
+He was later charged with vehicular manslaughter, driving without inspection, driving without insurance, driving without a license and DWAI (Driving While Ability Impaired).

 ALSO READ: 'Oh my God, I'm in a whale's mouth': Lobster diver describes being swallowed by humpback